Chapter 5 Basic Statistics

 ## Warning: package 'ggplot2' was built under R version 4.0.4

-data <- data.frame(male_height, male_weight, female_height, female_weight)
+<- data.frame(male_height, male_weight, female_height, female_weight) data

 ggplot(data, aes(male_height, male_weight)) +